jipsen/Prover9/README.md

 The file Prover9.py contains some additional code for the Python interface to Prover9/Mace4 provided by the `provers` package https://pypi.org/project/provers/ on PyPI.

-The provers package works well on https://colab.research.google.com, so to use it, go to the colab site, login with a Google account, copy the following commands into a new Colab notebook cell and run them (takes about 30 seconds to compile Prover9):
+The provers package works well on https://colab.research.google.com, so to use it, go to the Colab site, login with a Google account, copy the following commands into a new Colab notebook cell and run them (takes about 30 seconds to compile Prover9):

 ```
 !pip install provers